bheisig/rt-extension-referenceidoitobjects/README.md

 ##  Usage

 Whenever you create a new ticket or edit an existing one you are able to reference this ticket with one or more objects in i-doit.
 An additional box with the so-called "object browser" will shown up.
-Just select the objects you need or unselect the objects you do not need.
+Just select the objects you need or deselect the objects you do not need.

 ![Create a new ticket](docs/rt_new_ticket.png)